The end of summer is coming up in September.

 Trust us.
 You need all the extra time you can get.

-Provide 2-way text communication as a channel for patrons to instantly report issues, and for staff that may not have radios.
+Provide 2-way text communication as a channel for customers to instantly report issues, and for staff that may not have incident management mobile apps.

 In many cases, incidents have gone unnoticed or escalated before adding thousands of extra eyes to assist in reporting issues.

-For staff, valuable time may be saved by eliminating the need to first find a supervisor with a radio to report an incident.
+For staff, valuable time may be saved by eliminating the need to first find a supervisor with an incident management mobile app to report an incident.

 Give your team the ability to log into a web-based system from any location.